Beware of fake bond, ISA and investment offers

 • Fake comparison websites are also on the rise with the intention of grabbing your details from you

-• Fraudulent ads, bought by criminals, can show up on search engines linking to fake sites.
+• Fraudulent ads, bought by criminals and on social media" as recent investment scams were reported as advertising on social media platforms like Facebook and Instagram, can show up on search engines linking to fake sites and fake investors groups.
 They can even appear right at the top of the results page.

 • Phishing emails are another way of directing you to a fake website, or pulling you into a conversation where the scammer can get more information from you.